 - MA 245 MA Clinical Externship - 6 credits

 The Centralia College Medical Assistant program is accredited at the institutional level by the Northwest Commission on Colleges and Universities.

 The MA program is affiliated with the American Medical Technologists (AMT), one of four national credentialing organizations that provide written examinations for graduates to become nationally certified.
 This national certification is now required to work in the state of Washington.

 Upon successful completion of the national exam, the MA will be awarded the national credential Registered Medical Assistant (RMA) through AMT.
 The national RMA credential is equivalent to the national CMA credential, and should be recognized as such by all potential employers.
 Once nationally certified, graduates will be required to complete continuing education units to renew the national credential per the AMT renewal schedule.

 It is the responsibility of the MA graduate to apply to the AMT to take the national boards and to pay all incurred costs with this national written examination.

-The CC MA Program meets all criteria for our graduates to be eligible to work in the state of Washington as a Medical Assistant-Certified (MA-C), once the graduate has passed their national boards.
+Centralia College's MA program meets all criteria for graduates to be eligible to work in the state of Washington as a Medical Assistant-Certified (MA-C), once the graduate has passed their national boards.
 This certification requires renewal every two years.

 Once hired, the graduate's employer will obtain from the state an interim MA-C certificate that is good for exactly one calendar year from the date it is issued.
 The one-year interim period is to allow the new graduate to start work even if they have not passed their national boards yet.
 However, they must pass their national boards within that one-year interim period; otherwise, the MA-C will be revoked and they will only be allowed to work from that point forward in Washington as a Medical Assistant-Registered (MA-R), which is a lesser credential.